First-quantized adiabatic time evolution for the ground state of a many-electron system and the optimal nuclear configuration: Introduction

 The RTE of a quantum system based on the first-quantized Hamiltonian on a quantum computer was proposed in Ref.~\cite{Lloyd1996Science, Lloyd1997PhysRevLett}, and Kassal et al.~\cite{Kassal2008PNAS} demonstrated that quantum computers can simulate the RTE in polynomial time while the computational cost using classical computers increases exponentially with system size.
-Moreover, the advantage of employing first quantization compared with second quantization is discussed in Ref.~\cite{Jones2012NJP, Kosugi2022PhysRevResearch, kosugi2022exhaustive}.
-It is estimated that the scaling of the circuit depth per RTE step with respect to the number of electrons $n_e$ is better when considering the first-quantized Hamiltonian than the second-quantized one.
-Specifically, it is evaluated as $\mathcal{O}(n_e^2 \mathrm{poly}(\mathrm{log}n_e))$ for the first quantization while it is $\mathcal{O}(n_e^4)$ for the second quantization.
+Moreover, the advantage of employing first quantization over second quantization is discussed in Ref.~\cite{Jones2012NJP, Kosugi2022PhysRevResearch, kosugi2022exhaustive}.
+The scaling of the operation number per RTE step with respect to the number of electrons $n_e$ is estimated to be better when considering the first-quantized Hamiltonian than the second-quantized one.
+Specifically, it is evaluated as $\mathcal{O}(n_e^2 \mathrm{poly}(\mathrm{log}n_e))$ for the first quantization while it is $\mathcal{O}(n_e^4)$ for the second quantization due to the two-electron integrals in the Hamiltonian~\cite{Helgaker}.
 In this paper, we describe a method to obtain the ground state of a many-electron system using first-quantized adiabatic time evolutioin (ATE) on a quantum circuit and give an example of the construction of an appropriate initial Hamiltonian and its ground state.
 ATE does not require ancillary qubits, observations in the middle of calculation, nor CRTE operations because of its unitarity.

-In addition, by considering a first-quantized Hamiltonian for quantum-mechanical electron system and classical nuclear system, we construct a quantum circuit for optimal structure search using ATE in a similar way as in Ref.~\cite{kosugi2022exhaustive}.
-Although a method of structural optimization by calculating energy gradients is proposed in Ref.~\cite{Kassal2009JChemPhys}, our structural optimization scheme does not require multiple observations of the gradients and furthermore is a global search in the possible coordination space.
+In addition, by considering a first-quantized Hamiltonian for quantum-mechanical electron system and classical nuclear system, we construct a quantum circuit for optimal structure search on the Born-Oppenheimer surface, using ATE in a similar way as in Ref.~\cite{kosugi2022exhaustive}.
+Hirai et al.~\cite{Hirai2022ACSOmega} presented a molecular structure optimization method where nuclei are treated as quantum mechanical particles, but in general more qubits are required to represent the nuclear wavefunction.
+In contrast to the method of structural optimization by calculating energy gradients proposed in Ref.~\cite{Kassal2009JChemPhys}, our structural optimization scheme does not require multiple observations of the gradients and furthermore is a global search in the possible coordination space.
 We have applied these schemes to simple systems and performed numerical simulations.